Introduction

 Conclusions

-This 1-day itinerary allows you to experience the best of what downtown Manhattan has to offer: the old-world charm of Little Italy, the bustling energy of Chinatown, the trendy sophistication of SoHo, and a scenic, relaxing finish with views of New York Harbor and the Statue of Liberty at Battery Park.
+This downtown Manhattan walking tour allows you to experience the best of what this historic area has to offer: the old-world charm of Little Italy, the bustling energy of Chinatown, the trendy sophistication of SoHo, and a scenic, relaxing finish with views of New York Harbor and the Statue of Liberty at Battery Park.
 This itinerary proves that even with just one day, you can discover the incredible diversity and enduring charm of one of Manhattan’s most famous areas.